Alcampopiano/OpenQuestion/CONTRIBUTING.md

 (env) $ pip install -r requirements.txt
 ```

 To set up the app server you will need to cd into the parent directory.
-The anvil-app-server expects to find the anvil app folder in the current directory.
+The anvil-app-server expects to find the OpenQuestion folder in the current directory.
 For trouble shooting check the anvil-app-server docs.

 ```bash
 (env) $ cd ..